A Majorization Order on Monomials and Termination of a Successive Difference Substitution Algorithm: General successive difference substitution - KSDS

-{\bf Definition 2.1}$^{[5]}$\quad A form $f$ is defined to be trivially positive if the coefficient $C_{\alpha}$ of every single term $X^{\alpha}$ is nonnegative.
-If $f(1,1,\ldots,1)<0$ (i.e., the sum of coefficients of $f$ is less than 0), then $f$ is said to be trivially negative.
+{\bf Definition 2.1.} A form $f$ is said to be {\em trivially positive} if the coefficient~$C_{\alpha}$ of every monomial $X^{\alpha}$ is nonnegative.
+It is said to be {\em trivially negative} if $f(1,1,\ldots,1)<0$ (i.e., the sum of coefficients of $f$ is less than zero).